 A: All of these details are available here.

 The Trust is in the process of liquidating the remaining assets of the Provident entities including pursuing claims brought by the Trust against numerous third parties.
 In the future, you will receive a pro-rata distribution from the Trust of any recoveries received from these efforts.

 We cannot give tax advice.
 You should consult your own tax advisor regarding the tax consequences and reporting obligations relating to your investment based upon your individual circumstances.

 The Trust has filed suit against numerous broker-dealers seeking to recover both the commissions paid them and additional damages caused by the broker-dealers.
-You can review pending claims here.
+Many of the Trust’s claims have been resolved.
+You can review the resolved claims here.